($822) Cost to ship a car from Baltimore, MD to St. Petersburg, FL

 Factors affecting Baltimore to St. Petersburg car shipping costs

-When transporting your vehicle from Baltimore to St. Petersburg, these factors will influence the cost:
+When you’re arranging vehicle transport from Baltimore to St. Petersburg, keep these cost factors in mind:

 Transport method